jjsyucsd/cse15l-lab-reports/LabReport1.md

 Example 1: Using the `cat` command with no arguments

 In this example, we initially use the `pwd` command to determine the current working directory.
 The **absolute path** to the working directory **right before** the `cat` command is run is `/workspaces`.
 After the `cat` command is run, we are prompted to enter text into the terminal.
-We type "hellohello" as the text we want printed to the terminal, then press `Ctrl + D`to submit the text.
+We type "hellohello" as the text we want printed to the terminal, then press `Ctrl + D`to end input and  submit the text.
 This is not an error, as running the `cat` command with no arguments will allow us, the user, to specify text to be printed to the terminal.
 ```
 @jjsyucsd ➜ /workspaces $ pwd
 /workspaces